Chapter in this post:

-The VTDecoderXPCService process is responsible for all sorts of things related to Quicktime.
-It "sandboxed" these processes and ensures that they cannot access unwanted memory areas.
-So if it's anyhow about audio or video playback, then the process on macOS Sierra should be involved.
+The VTDecoderXPCService process is responsible for all sorts of things that come with Quicktime related.
+It "sandboxes" these processes and ensures that they cannot access unwanted memory areas.
+So if audio or video playback is involved in any way, then the process on macOS Sierra is likely to be involved.

 In my case it was almost clear to me what kind of program was responsible for this, because further down I found the process "com.apple.photos.VideoConversionService" and this - so my assumption - calculates the videos from my photo library. to upload them to iCloud.
 I closed "Photos" as a test and the Mac was running again without snail mode.

 However, according to the Apple support forums, a webcam, video display, or something similar can also call up the process.
 So you should think about what is running on your Mac, what may have called this process.
 Ending programs at intervals helps to determine which program may be responsible.
 You can see which programs are all running when you press "cmd" + Tab on the keyboard.